beeandblahaj/sprout/README.md

 # sprout

-A terminal-based Archive of Our Own (AO3) webscraper.
+A terminal-based Archive of Our Own (AO3) tool for browsing works.